-Described in the 1820s “as one long street built upon a rock” Longbenton has the same meaning as Benton, to its south but the village was distinguished for being a long settlement and its length is still evident today.
-Sometimes known in the distant past as Mickle Benton or Benton Magna, the old village of Longbenton stretches along the Front Street.
+Described in the 1820s “as one long street built upon a rock” Longbenton has the same meaning as Benton, to its south but the village was distinguished for being a long settlement and the length of the original village is still evident today.
+Sometimes known in the distant past as Mickle Benton or Benton Magna, (both mean Big Benton) the old village of Longbenton stretches along the Front Street.
 This begins at the Four Lane Ends roundabout and stretches eastward to become the Whitley Road that crosses the East Coast main line a little further east.

 Four Lane Ends and Longbenton stand just within the boundary of North Tyneside (on the border with Newcastle).
 The four converging lanes are now busy roads – Benton Road to the north and south; Benton Park Road to the west and Longbenton’s Front Street to the east.
 Another old lane called Coach Lane joins Front Street to the east and leads south to the Coach Lane campus of Northumbria University.